GTO Genealogy

 Sales Record

 Several strong competitors had joined the GTO by 1966, but that didn't stop the GTO from selling almost a 100,000 cars.
 The final tally was an astonishing 96,946 units.
 Pretty impressive for a car that insiders doubted would sell 5,000 two years earlier.
 The GTO was by now so highly regarded inside GM that it was made a separate model line in 1966.
 The A-body intermediate platform was redesigned and Pontiac's Coke bottle shape was born.
+(Image left: Susan and Harry Farley in front of their 1966 GTO Pontiac driven to the Pontiac show in Dallas.)

 Last Tri-Power